Dr Matthew Charles

 I am currently second supervisor to Daniel Cartwright, whose doctoral research is on 'The Oulipo and Philosophy'.

-I have been internal examiner to PhDs by Douglas Spencer ('Architectural Deleuzism') and Francis Palmer ('Style and Mimesis in the Name of Walter Benjamin')
+PhD internal examiner for Douglas Spencer (Westminster, 'Architectural Deleuzism') and Francis Palmer (Westminster, 'Style and Mimesis in the Name of Walter Benjamin').

 I am currently external examiner for MAs in Critical Theory and Cultural Studies, Critical Theory and Politics, and Cultural Studies at the University of Nottingham.